DimZarifopoulos/Fuzzy-Expert-System-for-Student-Performance-Evaluation/README.md

-# Fuzzy Logic Student Performance Prediction System
+# Fuzzy Expert System for Student Performance Evaluation

 An academic expert system that uses fuzzy logic to evaluate student performance based on multiple academic criteria.